itemis/itemis-blog/CheBlog.md

 # Getting started with Xtext Language Servers and Che

-Eclipse Che 5 has support for the Microsoft Language Server Protocol and so has Xtext in its new Version 2.11.
+[Eclipse Che](http://www.eclipse.org/che/) 5 has support for the [Microsoft Language Server Protocol](https://github.com/Microsoft/language-server-protocol) and so has [Eclipse Xtext](https://www.eclipse.org/Xtext/) in its new Version 2.11.
 So let us see how be can bring both together.

 ## Provide the Xtext Language Server

 We create a new Xtext Project using the wizard in Eclipse.
-We delect `Eclipse` and choose `Gradle` as Buildsystem.
+We deselect `Eclipse` and choose `Gradle` as Buildsystem.

-We will use the gradle application plugin to package our dsl as a language server.
+We will use the gradle application plugin to package our dsl as a executable Language Server.
 Therefore we edit `org.xtext.example.mydsl.ide/build.gradle` and add the following code.

 ```
 apply plugin: 'application'